Stingray (Stingray episode): Plot

 While patrolling an ocean trench, the World Security Patrol (WSP) submarine Sea Probe is torpedoed and destroyed by a vessel resembling a mechanical fish.
 The WSP orders its marine branch, the World Aquanaut Security Patrol (WASP), to investigate.
-At Marineville, the WASP's headquarters on the West Coast of North America, Commander Shore (voiced by Ray Barrett) assigns Captain Troy Tempest and navigator Lieutenant "Phones" (voiced by Don Mason and Robert Easton) to the mission.
+At Marineville, the WASP's headquarters on the West Coast of North America, Commander Shore assigns Captain Troy Tempest and navigator Lieutenant "Phones" to the mission.

 Troy and Phones depart in Stingray, the WASP's flagship submarine, and proceed to Sea Probe's last known position.
 Troy, who has long suspected the existence of intelligent undersea life, believes a hostile force is responsible for the loss of Sea Probe and other vessels.
-As Stingray passes the island of Lemoy, Surface Agent X-2-Zero (voiced by Robert Easton) – an undersea spy operating from a house on the island – contacts his master, King Titan (voiced by Ray Barrett), ruler of the ocean floor city of Titanica.
-X-2-Zero informs Titan of Stingray's approach.
+As Stingray passes the island of Lemoy, Surface Agent X-2-Zero – an undersea spy operating from a house on the island – contacts his master King Titan, ruler of the ocean floor city of Titanica, to inform him of Stingray's approach.

 On reaching the trench, Stingray is attacked by one of Titan's Mechanical Fish.
 Troy and Phones are captured by its crew of Aquaphibians – Titan's soldiers – and brought to Titanica.
 Troy is taken to Titan's throne room, where Titan tells him that their fate will be decided by Teufel, a captive fish that Titan worships as a god.
 Teufel turns his back on Troy, leading Titan to declare Troy and Phones enemies of Titanica and sentence them to death.
 On land, Stingray is presumed lost and Marineville prepares to retaliate by bombarding the trench with hydromic missiles.

-Escorted by Marina, Titan's mute slave-girl, Troy and Phones are placed on board a Mechanical Fish for the journey to their execution site.
-However, Marina betrays Titan and frees Troy, enabling him to overpower the Aquaphibian pilots and seize control of the vessel.
-Troy and Phones use the Mechanical Fish to tow Stingray back to Marineville and the missile attack is aborted.
+Escorted by Marina, Titan's mute slave-girl, Troy and Phones are transferred to a Mechanical Fish for the journey to their execution site, the prison of Aquatraz.
+Marina betrays Titan and frees Troy, enabling him and Phones to overpower the Aquaphibian pilots.
+The trio use the Mechanical Fish to tow Stingray back to Marineville and the missile attack is aborted.

-Over dinner with Commander Shore and his daughter, Lieutenant Atlanta Shore (voiced by Lois Maxwell), Troy presents Marina as the newest member of the Stingray crew.
+Over dinner with Commander Shore and his daughter, Lieutenant Atlanta Shore, Troy presents Marina as a new member of the Stingray crew.
 Atlanta, Troy's love interest, realises that she has gained a rival for his affections.